-&lt;sup>6The partisan distribution of opinion for both nominees is consistent with the estimates in Cameron and Kastellec (2023, ch.
-7.), which are based on several polls taken close to the end of the nominee's confirmation period; this correspondence helps validate our estimates.
+8The partisan distribution of general population opinion for both nominees is consistent with the estimates in Cameron and Kastellec (2023, Ch.
+7), which are based on several polls taken close to the end of the nominee's confirmation period; this correspondence helps validate our estimates.